sukieoduwole/my_darey.io_projects/project12_Ansible_Refactoring/Readme.md

 **NOTE:** Ensured using ssh-agent to ssh into the Jenkins-Ansible instance just as I did in [project 11](https://github.com/sukieoduwole/my_darey.io_projects/blob/main/project11_Ansible_Automate_Project/README.md)

-4. In `/etc/ansible/ansible.cfg` file uncomment `roles_path` string and provide a full path to your roles directory `roles_path = /home/ubuntu/ansible-config-mgt/roles`, so Ansible could know where to find configured roles.
+4. In `/etc/ansible/ansible.cfg` file uncomment `roles_path` string and provided a full path to the roles directory `roles_path = /home/ubuntu/ansible-config-mgt/roles`, so Ansible could know where to find configured roles.

 ![role-path](./images/role-path.png)